 Also on the beginning, we are presented to a new world called "Altus", which is essentially the vampire world created when the constitutive formula of the human world was rewritten, as a result of the accident called "Babel" — a disaster brought upon after the alchemist Paracelsus attempted to test his "world formula" theory, Babel brought down a host of cataclysms upon the human world, once the storm passed, people noticed the world now harboured vampires.
 As I've said before, vampires are supposed to be extinct, humans generally believe vampires no longer exist, but the truth is they live in this parallel world known as "Altus", vampires travel from one world to the next through "borders" — a distortion in space that links the worlds, and only vampires are able to cross them, if humans attempt to cross, they become unable to return to either world, but if they are touching a vampire as he crosses, they can get through.
 And everything in both the worlds seems to be affected and controlled by "formulas" — from the "world formula" theory, very few humans still know about this "world formula".
 Great world building, no?

-The old legend of a vampire that curses all of his kin, a sign of Ill Omen, the blue full moon, curse-bearers, a very mysterious entity called 'Charlatan', the alternative world "Altus", the "Babel" accident, the "world formula" theory, questions, questions, questions... there is so much potential and so many things to be explained.
-Right?
+The old legend of a vampire that curses all of his kin, a sign of Ill Omen, the blue full moon, curse-bearers, a very mysterious entity called 'Charlatan', the alternative world "Altus", the "Babel" accident, the "world formula" theory, questions, questions, questions... there is so much potential and so many things to be explained, right?
+The 'introduction' of the series took up eleven chapters, just to you know.

 Now, apart, I would like to say about the historical/literary references.